 The DRPT budget has increased significantly since FY 2008 as transportation funding has been shifted in an effort to bolster a multimodal approach to transportation issues in the Commonwealth.
-The DRPT budget increased again in FY 2016 as the program benefitted from the full impact of the additional funding from HB 2313 that is providing more than \$84 million annually for transit capital and operating assistance and more than \$56 million annually for passenger rail.
-As the funding has increased, DRPT has steadily transitioned to a business model that enables the agency to better serve as stewards of Commonwealth funding and as advocates of our programs.
+The DRPT budget increased again in FY 2017 mainly due to timing, both in terms of the lifecycle of capital projects as well as scheduled drawdown of grant funds.
+The nature of the large-scale projects that DRPT now manages is highly diverse in their scope and service, changing dramatically over the last 15 years.
+Examples of these projects include: DC2RVA Tier II Environmental Impact Statement (EIS), Richmond Bus Rapid Transit (BRT), Dulles Corridor Metrorail, Arkendale to Powell's Creek Third Track, Virginia Beach Light Rail extension, and I-95 and I-81 rail corridor programs.
+As the funding has increased, new programs like IPROC were created, and demands for accountability were increased like performance based transit operating allocations and HB2 prioritization.
+For example, the adoption of HB 2313 in FY 2013 increased the amount of annual funding dedicated to transit while mandating performance based transit operating allocations and prioritization within transit capital allocations.
+DRPT has steadily transitioned to a business model that enables the agency to better serve as stewards of Commonwealth funding and as advocates of our programs.
 This new approach will also help to ensure that transit and rail projects deliver a substantial return on investment of state funds.
 Essentially, DRPT functions in an investor role in the rail and transit systems across the Commonwealth.
 Project and program management services are provided for all of the DRPT service areas.
 DRPT manages its investment in projects and programs through 22 state and federal grant programs.

-Ridership on transit systems in Virginia totaled 203,153,966 for FY 2014.
-Additionally, there were 1,761,392 passenger trips in FY 2014 provided for transit dependent Virginians to ensure access to basic human services such as employment, medical care, shopping, and social activities.
+Ridership on transit systems in Virginia totaled 203,094,049 for FY 2015.
+Additionally, there were 1,827,190 passenger trips in FY 2015 provided for transit dependent Virginians to ensure access to basic human services such as employment, medical care, shopping, and social activities.

 DRPT introduced two new intercity passenger rail services in Virginia through the Amtrak Virginia partnership.
-Service from Lynchburg into the Northeast Corridor began in October 2009, and service from Richmond into the Northeast Corridor in July 2010.
-Ridership on state-sponsored passenger rail service totaled 725,715 in FY 2014.
+Service from Lynchburg into the Northeast Corridor began in October 2009 and service from Richmond into the Northeast Corridor in July 2010.
+Ridership on state-sponsored passenger rail service totaled 894,065 in FY 2015.
 Additionally, service was extended to Norfolk in December of 2012.
 Enhanced freight rail service contributes to the reduction of vehicles on the highway and will support the continued expansion of Virginia's economy.
-DRPT's Passenger and Freight Rail Program was responsible for 1,160,834 truckload equivalents being removed from Virginia's highways in FY 2014.
+DRPT's Passenger and Freight Rail Program were responsible for 2,744,184 truckload equivalents being removed from Virginia's highways in FY 2015.